dHellerstein/wsurvey.lib/README.md

    doc  : documentation  -- seperate .txt files for each library examples : some simple demos

-Short summar of the javacript librarie
+Short summary of the javacript librarie

   wsurvey.adminLogon

      javascript, and an associated php file, that support slightly-secure admin logon using a hashed (with crc32 or MD5) password.

   wsurvey.arrayToHtml

      convert a javascript "associativeArray" into an html "table".
      Actually: into a set of <divs> that use floats to create a table-like format.